hjinco/mdto/README.md

 ```

 This will:
+1. Generate template hash for cache busting
+2. Type-check the client codebase
-1. Build the client with Vite
+3. Build the client with Vite (TanStack Start)
-2. Build the SSR bundle
-3. Prerender static HTML files
+4. Prerender static HTML files
-4. Output everything to the `public/` directory
+5. Copy build output to the `.output/` directory

+The build process uses TanStack Start for SSR and static site generation, outputting optimized production bundles ready for deployment.

 ### Deployment